 It’s clear: a drunk driver is responsible when they injure you.
-But in Washington State, you can also potentially file a claim against the bar or restaurant that sold alcohol to the intoxicated driver.
+But in Tacoma, you can also potentially file a claim against the bar or restaurant that sold alcohol to the intoxicated driver.
 This is possible because of what’s known as dram shop laws.

 Dram shop laws help hold commercial sellers and servers of alcohol responsible.
 Under Washington State law, a bar or restaurant cannot sell alcohol: